nolanvargas/Web-Scraping-Demo/README.md

 # Overview

-Demo.py is a demonstreation of web scraping using Selenium 4 and Chrome webdriver.
-Towards the second half of the file we are connecting to DynamoDB and altering the database.
+Demo.py is a demonstration of web scraping using Selenium 4 and Chrome Webdriver.
+The next half of the file we are connecting to DynamoDB and altering the database.
 The data in this example comes from [Apex Legends Status](https://apexlegendsstatus.com/live-ranked-leaderboards/Battle_Royale/PC).

 [Software Demo Video](https://youtu.be/p0IyfQXwI8Q)